scopagroup/scopagroup.github.io/doc/research.md

 ## Diffeomorphic Image Registration

 We have developed the software tool CLAIRE for diffeomorphic image registration in 3D.
 CLAIRE stands for <em>Constrained Large Deformation Diffeomorphic Image Registration</em>.
 It is a C/C++ software package for velocity-based diffeomorphic image registration.
+It is based on a PDE-constrained variational problem formulation.
+The governing PDEs are transport equations.
 Its performance is optimized for multi-core CPU systems (cpu branch) and multi-node, multi-GPU architectures (gpu branch; default).
 The CPU version uses MPI for data parallelism, and has been demonstrated to scale on several supercomputing platforms.
 CLAIRE can be executed on large-scale state-of-the-art computing systems as well as on local compute systems with limited resources.

 CLAIRE has been released under the GNU General Public License and is avaialbe for download at [https://github.com/andreasmang/claire](https://github.com/andreasmang/claire).
 The deployment page is [https://andreasmang.github.io/claire](https://andreasmang.github.io/claire).

+## Diffeomorphic Shape Matching and Shape Analysis

+We have developed numerical algorithms for studying the variability of shapes and shape deformations though the lens of geodesic flows of diffeomoprhisms.
+We formulate diffeomorphic shape matching as n ODE-constrained optimization problem.
+The ODDE constraint models the flow of diffeomorphisms.